Our Gift Economy Approach

 Do you want to support our vision?

-At this tender stage of Peace Talks development, we are inspired to explore a new step of building a much needed “Circle of Support” for us, to offer financial and other kinds of support that would hold us with loving and caring arms as we do the same for the parents and families we support.
+Do you feel inspired to join our mission?
+At this tender stage of Peace Talks development, we are building a much needed “Circle of Support” to offer financial and other kinds of support that would hold us with loving and caring arms as we do the same for the parents and families we support.

-If you feel moved to take part in this group, we would be so excited to welcome you into this early conceptualising stage of our Peace Talks Circle of Support.
-We don't know what form this will take yet - it is collaborative and emerging, but for now, an interest and enthusiasm for this vision are the only prerequisites.
-Please sign up below if you are inspired to hear more.
+If you feel moved to join us, we would be so excited to welcome you into our Peace Talks Circle of Support.
+This group is in its early stages - it is collaborative and emerging - but for now, an interest, enthusiasm and a longing to contribute to our vision are the only prerequisites.
+Please sign up if you are inspired to hear more.

 Join the Peace Talks Circle of Support